DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

 ### Upptime
 We provide a [status page](https://teacher-services-status.education.gov.uk/) of all services in Teacher services.
 It uses [Github actions](https://github.com/DFE-Digital/teacher-services-upptime/actions) to ping websites running every 5 min (more or less) and produce a dashboard for external users.

-When a website is offline, it shows the error in the daashboard, sends an alert to the infra Slack channel and records an incident as a [Github issue](https://github.com/DFE-Digital/teacher-services-upptime/issues).
+When a website is offline, it shows the error in the dashboard, sends an alert to the infra Slack channel and records an incident as a [Github issue](https://github.com/DFE-Digital/teacher-services-upptime/issues).
 The team can post comments to the issue to send incident updates.

 Request write access to the repository and edit the [upptimerc.yml](https://github.com/DFE-Digital/teacher-services-upptime/blob/master/.upptimerc.yml) without PR to add your production website.